Ophiasis Alopecia: Causes, Symptoms, And Treatment

 Image: IStock

-Not always can medication help with hair regrowth.
-In such cases, opting for full hair transplantation might be a good idea.
+NNot always can medication help with hair growth.
+In such cases, opting for hair restoration procedures like a full hair transplantation might be a good idea.
 The process involves removing small patches of hair from the scalp’s unaffected areas and planting them on the affected areas.

 protip_icon Did You Know?